Stories

 In fact, the only things I haven't written in Perl during that time have been things that were either too lightweight (five line shell scripts) or too in need of structure (a free/Free clone of Advance Wars in Java).

-Ruby is good at everything that Perl is good at (regular expressions, CGI, process control, text munging) and has equally rich built-in libraries.
-However, Ruby is also good at the things that Perl isn't good at.
+• However, Ruby is also good at the things that Perl isn't good at.
 You've got real objects when you want them.
-LISP-like things like iterators and closures.
-The works.

 • Re:OB Ruby fanboyism (Score:4, Interesting)